Open dynamics of entanglement in mesoscopic bosonic systems: Introduction

 \section{Introduction}

 One of the important problems that is still developing in physics is the description of systems on the mesoscopic scale.
-This problem arises because full quantum treatment of larger systems is not feasible.
-Classical description allows for an accurate depiction of the macroscopic systems; however, one can be interested in systems on the scale on which full quantum description is already not feasible for calculations but with physical phenomena based on quantum features.
-In such a case, the classical paradigm becomes insufficient and some intermediate methods are needed for this mesoscopic scale.
-The need to develop such theoretical tools emerges even more as experiments on this scale become feasible nowadays\cite{Meso_exp1,Meso_exp2}.
-This is also fundamental from the perspective of the field of quantum information, as its protocols require complicated quantum systems, and in their principles they are based on quantum phenomena such as superposition and entanglement \cite{PPT3}.
+This problem arises because full quantum treatment of large systems is not feasible.
+Classical description allows for an accurate depiction of the macroscopic systems; however, one can be interested in systems on the scale on which a full quantum description is not feasible, but with physical phenomena based on quantum features.
+In such a case, the classical paradigm becomes insufficient, and some intermediate methods are needed for this mesoscopic scale.
+The need to develop such theoretical tools emerges even more as experiments on this scale become nowadays feasible \cite{Meso_exp1,Meso_exp2}.
+This need is also fundamental from the perspective of quantum information, since its protocols require complicated quantum systems, and in their principles, they are based on quantum phenomena, such as superposition and entanglement \cite{PPT3}.

-Different semi-classical methods were introduced for simplification of the problems, for example, widely used parametric approximation \cite{Multiphoton,BGHZ}, but such techniques still require the full quantum description of some parts of the system.
-Different approach is to track collective observables which describe collective behavior of the system, e.g. total spin.
-Such mean-field approaches capture well macroscopic behavior of the system, however, information about quantum features is suppressed quickly with the number of particles in such an approach.
+Different semi-classical methods were introduced for the simplification of the problems, for example, the widely used parametric approximation \cite{Multiphoton,BGHZ}.
+However, such techniques still require the full quantum description of some parts of the system.
+A different approach is to track observables that describe collective behavior of the system, e.g., total spin.
+Such a mean-field approach captures well macroscopic behavior of the system; however, information about quantum features is suppressed quickly with the number of particles.
 One can consider another collective observable, namely fluctuations instead of average values, as it is the case for the fluctuation algebra approach to mesoscopic systems \cite{Fluct1,Fluct2}.
-This technique is adopted in particular to describe entanglement in mesoscopic systems \cite{Fluct1_ent,Fluct2_ent,Fluct3_ent}.
+This technique is adopted in particular to describe entanglement in mesoscopic systems \cite{Fluct1_ent,Fluct2_ent,Fluct3_ent}, and also different phenomena \cite{Carollo_lett,Benatti_2024}.
 Other methods were also used to describe the entanglement in mesoscopic systems \cite{meso_ent,meso_ent2,meso_reduction}.